 Computer software in progress is not amortised until the asset is ready for its intended use.
+In the interim, it is reviewed for impairment at each reporting date.

 (e) Investments and other financial assets

 The Company classifies its financial assets into the following categories: financial assets measured at fair value through profit or loss ("FVTPL"), loans and receivables ("LAR") and available-for-sale ("AFS") financial assets.
 The classification depends on the purpose for which the investments were acquired or originated.
 Management determines the classification of its investments at initial recognition.